Get Your Taste and Smell Back After COVID (Sommelier’s Olfactory Training)

 Day 17 (90% recovery): After a week of prolonged recovery, I finally felt like my sense of smell was back at 90%, both the front and back of the nose.
 I say 90% because I thought flavors used to be more potent in general.

 Day 24 (95-100% recovery): After almost a month, I was at a place where I was content with my recovery.
 I still felt like perhaps my sense of smell wasn’t at 100%, but it was good enough to live my life and continue my work as a sommelier!

-How Long It Takes to Regain Your Sense of Smell and Taste from COVID
+How Long It Takes to Regain Your Sense of Smell and Taste after COVID-19

 Based on my experience, it took about 24 days for me to be pleased with the recovery of my senses.